WallarooLabs/wally/book/go/api/writing-your-own-application.md

 ### Sink Encoder

 Next, we are going to define how the output gets constructed for the sink.
-It is important to remember that Wallaroo sends its output over the network, so data going through the sink needs to be of type `[]byte`.
+It is important to remember that when using a TCP sink, Wallaroo sends its output over the network, so data going through the sink needs to be of type `[]byte`.

 ```go
 type Encoder struct {}